All Housing Policies

 Allowable Vehicles

 Allowable vehicles for parking at Student Housing include non-commercial automobiles and motorcycles.
-Trailers, RV’s, ATV’s, Snowmachines, or other similar vehicles are not permitted.
-Residents who may need to temporarily bring a trailer to campus should contact Residence Life prior to the trailer’s arrival to ensure that a plan is in place for proper use a timely removal of the trailer.
+Trailers, RV’s, ATV’s, Snow Machines, or other similar vehicles are not permitted.
+Residents who may need to temporarily bring a trailer to campus should contact Residence Life prior to the trailer’s arrival to ensure that a plan is in place for proper use and timely removal of the trailer.
 Non-allowed vehicles found to be parked on the Housing lot will be towed if the registered owner cannot be identified - see Abandoned Vehicles, below.
 Non-allowable vehicles attributed to a housing resident will be assessed a $25/day charge until removed when a pre-approved plan has not been created with Residence Life for temporary storage of that vehicle in the parking lot.

 Parking Spaces